phase4ground/opv-cxx-demod/README.md

 In place of audio, `opv-mod` can also generate a _bit error rate test_ (BERT) data stream of pseudo-random bytes and pack them into 40-ms frames.

-In future versions, `opv-mod` will accept IP packets (interface TBD), wraps them in COBS framing, and chop them up into 40-ms frames.
+In future versions, `opv-mod` will accept IP packets (interface TBD), wrap them in COBS framing, and chop them up into 40-ms frames.

 Regardless of the data source, `opv-mod` then pre-modulates the frames into a